microsoft/pxt-adafruit/docs/projects/magic-wand/make.md

 ![Battery pack 5.5](/static/cp/projects/magic-wand/step5.5.jpg)

-## Complete
+## Complete!

 Congratulations!
 You have completed the magic wand make challenge.

 Ready to do some coding?

-Connect the @boardname@ to your computer to get started.
+OK, good...connect the @boardname@ to your computer to get started.

 ![Connect your computer](/static/cp/projects/magic-wand/connect.jpg)